Managing Director, ICT Consultant and Business Advisor

 Capability demonstrated

-Early founder behaviour, commercial accountability and direct translation between technical detail and business value.
+Early founder behaviour, commercial accountability, Microsoft infrastructure capability and direct translation between technical detail, business need and client value.

 Responsibilities

-- Design, install and support small-business ICT environments.
+- Design, install and support small-business ICT environments across Microsoft infrastructure and network platforms.

-- Operate the business responsibilities attached to consulting delivery.
+- Manage client relationships, partner discussions, delivery commitments and the business responsibilities attached to consulting work.

 Outcomes

-- Built founder-level commercial exposure and direct client accountability.
+- Built founder-level commercial exposure and direct client accountability early in his ICT career.

-- Developed the habit of explaining technology through business outcomes.
+- Developed the habit of explaining technology through business outcomes rather than technical novelty.

 Technologies and operating model